 Unlike those days when startups struggled to find marketing avenues and platforms, today startups can use Google and Facebook advertising to run campaigns and hit the road running immediately after launch.

-In addition to these advertising services, there are many PR agencies which can partner with brands to generate positive publicity before launch.
+In addition to these advertising services, there are many PR agencies that can partner with brands to generate positive publicity before launch.
 The team of PR professionals at Pressfarm is skilled at crafting a memorable brand story, and creating unique content for startups in North America, UK and Europe.
-From writing press releases which journalists will read, to writing feature articles which are published on industry blogs, Pressfarm can give your brand the publicity it deserves.
+From writing press releases which journalists will read, to writing feature articles that are published on industry blogs, Pressfarm can give your brand the publicity it deserves.
 Sign up today and let Pressfarm worry about crafting the perfect PR strategy for your startup.

 4. Free stuff